World of Warcraft: In other media

 World of Warcraft has inspired artists to satirize it and acknowledge its mark in popular culture.
 One example is the Emmy Award-winning South Park episode "Make Love, Not Warcraft".
 The game has been used to advertise unrelated products, such as Toyota trucks.

 In late 2007, a series of television commercials for the game began airing featuring pop culture celebrities such as Mr. T, William Shatner, and Verne Troyer discussing the virtues of the character classes they play in the game.
 A Spanish commercial featuring Guillermo Toledo, and a French commercial featuring Jean-Claude Van Damme, were also televised.
 Two more were shown in November 2008, featuring Ozzy Osbourne and Steve Van Zandt.
 Another commercial in the series, which began airing in November 2011, featured Chuck Norris and played on the Internet phenomenon of "Chuck Norris facts".

 World of Warcraft has inspired three board games: World of Warcraft: The Board Game (including Shadow of War and The Burning Crusade expansions), World of Warcraft: The Adventure Game (produced by Fantasy Flight Games), and a World of Warcraft edition of Trivial Pursuit.
 There is also a trading card game, and a collectible miniatures game on the market, both formerly produced by Upper Deck Entertainment, now produced by Cryptozoic Entertainment.
 Cryptozoic released an "Archives" set which contains foil reproductions of older cards produced by Upper Deck.
 In August 2012, Megabloks launched a licensed line of World of Warcraft 'building block' toys based on the game scenes, scenarios and characters.
-In March 2014, Hearthstone: Heroes of Warcraft was released, which is a free-to-play digital card game based on the Warcraft universe, using classes similar to World of Warcraft.
+In March 2014, Hearthstone was released, which is a free-to-play digital card game based on the Warcraft universe, using classes similar to World of Warcraft.

 In November 2007, DC Comics published the first issue of the World of Warcraft comic under their WildStorm imprint.

 In 2015, Blizzard released Heroes of the Storm, a crossover multiplayer online battle arena video game, in which players can control over 35 heroes from Warcraft universe such as Arthas, Gul'dan, Kel'thuzad, Malfurion, Ragnaros, Sylvanas, Thrall and Varian.
 The game features a Warcraft-themed battleground named Alterac Pass.
-A number of Warcraft-themed skins have been introduced for Heroes of the Storm in the “Echoes of Alterac” event in June 2018.
+A number of Warcraft-themed skins have been introduced for Heroes of the Storm in the "Echoes of Alterac" event in June 2018.
 Various soundtracks from World of Warcraft, such as Obsidian Sanctum from Wrath of the Lich King, The Wandering Isle from Mists of Pandaria, and Stormwind theme, are present as background music in the game.